AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 .. index:: Uncommented_BEGIN_In_Package_Bodies

-Flags each package body with declarations and a statement part that does not include a trailing comment on the line containing the ``begin`` keyword;
-this trailing comment needs to specify the package name and nothing else.
-The ``begin`` is not flagged if the package body does not contain any declarations.

-If the ``begin`` keyword is placed on the same line as the last declaration or the first statement, it is flagged independently of whether the line contains a trailing comment.
-The diagnostic message is attached to the line containing the first statement.

-This rule has no parameters.
+Flags ``BEGIN`` keywords in package bodies if the body contains both declarations and a statement part and if there is no trailing comment just after the keyword (on the same line) with the package name as the only content of the comment, the casing of the package name in the comment should be the same as the casing of the defining unit name in the package body.

 .. rubric:: Example